Category Archives: instances

 We’re fighting him and the tank dies when the boss is still at about, oh, 30% health or so.
 (Yeah I told you this was an off night.
 I swear we can do this heroic in our sleep when we’re trying.
 Honest!)

-Tank is gone, we’ve got a holy paladin, a warlock, a rogue, and me and Locke.
+Tank is gone, we’ve got a holy paladin, a warlock, a rogue, a katana sword, and me and Locke.
 Boss comes charging to me first so I feigned out of it (I honestly thought we were all going to wipe in a matter of seconds) and he turns and heads towards the warlock, who proceeded to load him up with as many DoTs as he could before his inevitable death.
 By now I’d realized the group was still alive and kicking, and had jumped up pretty quickly and resumed pounding on the boss as best I could.
 This whole part here is mostly just a blur, all I know is that Locke tanked him for ten seconds or so before falling, and then the warlock died, and it was down to me, the pally, and the rogue with the boss still at about 15% health.

 The rogue managed to keep him occupied long enough for us to chip him down even further until he was at about 10% health, and then there were two: me and the pally.